JamesHutchison/pytest-hot-reloading/README.md

         },
 ```

-The daemon can be configured to use either watchman or polling to detect file changes.
+The daemon can be configured to use either file system polling or OS-based polling.
-In my experience, watchman, running on docker on your system, frequently stops detecting changes without warning.
-The default behavior is to use polling, which is slower and has higher CPU usage, but is more likely to work.
+The polling behavior is used by default and has higher compatibility.
+For example, if you're using
-You can improve the behavior by limiting what files are watched via the watch globs.
-When using watchman,
-a file is opened for every file watched, so you will exhaust your open file limit if you watch too many.
+Docker for Windows with WSL2, you're going to have a bad time with inotify.

 If the daemon is already running and you run pytest with `--daemon`, then the old one will be stopped
 and a new one will be started.
 Note that `pytest --daemon` is NOT how you run tests.
 It is only used to start